camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

 </dependencies>
 ```

-To use them add tags like the following to your JSF page.
-If you have several
-forms, it may be helpful to create a template you can refer to from your forms
-to avoid redundancies..
+To use them, add tags like the following ones to your JSF page.
+If you have several forms, it may be helpful to create a template that you can refer to from your forms to avoid redundancies..

 ```xml
 <h:head>